 Grilled Pork Tenderloin with Fresh Herb Sauce

 Quick and easy and did I mention EASY has been the name of the game around here lately, and this meal was no exception.
-Pork tenderloin is one of my favorite pieces of meat to toss on the grill, and this grilled pork tenderloin with fresh herb sauce was one of my favorite meals of the year this far!
+Pork tenderloin is one of my favorite pieces of meat to toss on the grill, and this grilled pork tenderloin with fresh herb sauce was one of my favorite meals of the whole season!

 The key to pork tenderloin is to NOT OVERCOOK it.
 Its a super lean, quick-cooking cut of meat, and it also continues cooking for a few minutes after you pull it off the grill.